Enerhaugen/Canari/README.md

 The piezo buzzer was configured using a guide: https://learn.adafruit.com/using-piezo-buzzers-with-circuitpython-arduino/circuitpython

-The buzzer functionality was then placed in the warning() function.

 The LED functionality was also defined using a guide: https://learn.adafruit.com/circuitpython-digital-inputs-and-outputs/digital-outputs

-Likewise, the LED was also placed in the warning() function.
+Both the Buzzer and the LED functionality was placed inside of the warning_on() and warning_off() functionality, that is called whenever a threshold is crossed.

 #### OLED Forklaring her